 You may find a lender willing to loan you money without the proof of a regular income or a job, but the rates they offer will be exorbitant.
 So make a wise choice to avoid becoming debt-ridden.

-Types of loans available for the unemployed
+Types of unemployed loans

 - Credit Unions: A Credit union is an FCA regulated financial institution that functions as a cooperative to lend money at significantly low-interest rates.
 They accumulate a part of their savings and loan it to a member in need.
 The interest rates of credit unions are as low as 3%, with no hidden fees or penalties on premature repayment of the loan.
 To secure money from a credit union, however, one must be a member, with some savings pooled in that union.